AndreaEPFL/SympleticNets/README.md

 ## Description
 Goal: implementation of sympletic networks to predict ODE's solution in time.
+Inputs are the positions on the X axis of the two objects and their velocity at time t Outputs are their positions on the X-axis and their velocity at time t+1

 ## Content
 | File name | Description |